Okunev culture: Burials

-The cemeteries of the Okunev culture are located, as a rule, not far from the Afanasiev ones and number from 2 to 10 burial mounds.
-Sometimes there are burial complexes measuring 40 × 40 meters.
-The number of graves inside the fence varies - from 1 to 10 and even 20.
+The cemeteries of the Okunev culture are located, as a rule, not far from the Afanasiev ones and number from two to ten burial mounds.
+Sometimes burial complexes measure 40 × 40 meters.
+The number of graves inside the fence varies - from one to ten and even twenty.
 In addition to single burials, there are paired and collective burials.
 In almost every burial ground there are burials of a man with two women.
 The buried were laid, as in Afanasiev's time, on their backs with legs strongly bent at the knees and arms extended along the body.

 Dating

 Radiocarbon AMS dating of 50 Okunevo samples are within 2600 –1800 BCE.
 According to these studies the Uybat period is dated as 2600 – 2300 BCE, Chernovaya as 2200 – 1900 BCE, and Razliv later than 1800 BC.

 Geographic extent

 The settlements of the Okunev culture were located in the Minusinsk basin, on the middle and upper Yenisei.